 - 1 teaspoon vanilla extract

 - Mix the grapeseed oil with zest of one blood orange and set aside.⅓ cup grapeseed oil, Zest of one blood orange

-- Preheat oven to 350°F. Grease the bottom and sides of 9-inch cake pan with 2 tablespoons of butter.
-Sprinkle 3 tablespoons of organic cane sugar on bottom of pan, tilting the pan to get an even coating of sugar.
+- Preheat oven to 350°F. Grease the bottom and sides of a 9-inch cake pan with 2 tablespoons of butter.
+Sprinkle 3 tablespoons of organic cane sugar on bottom of pan, tilting the pan to get an even coating of sugar, avoiding the sides.
 Layer the sliced blood oranges on the bottom of the pan.2 tablespoons plant-based butter, 1 cup organic cane sugar plus 3 tablespoons, 5 organic blood oranges

-- Sift the flour, cane sugar, cocoa powder, baking soda, and salt together in a large mixing bowl.
+- Sift the all-purpose flour, cane sugar, cocoa powder, baking soda, and salt together in a large mixing bowl.
 Make a well in the middle.1 ½ cups organic unbleached all-purpose flour, ¼ cup organic Dutch process cocoa powder, 1 teaspoon baking soda, ¼ teaspoon fine sea salt

 - Mix the coffee, grapeseed oil with orange zest, apple cider vinegar, and vanilla extract.
 Whisk until combined.1 cup coffee, 1 teaspoon apple cider vinegar, 1 teaspoon vanilla extract

 - Pour the wet ingredients into the well of dry ingredients.
 Mix vigorously by hand with a whisk until smooth.
-Stir in the mini chocolate chips if desired.
+Stir in the chocolate chips if desired.
 Pour batter into the greased cake pan.⅓ cup semi-sweet chocolate chips

-- Bake for approximately 35 minutes if using a tatin pan and up to 55 minutes if using a cake pan or until a toothpick inserted into the center comes out with crumbs clinging to it.
+- Bake for approximately 45 to 55 minutes or until a toothpick inserted into the center comes out with crumbs clinging to it.